 - Annually monitoring for tree safety in garden boundary trees (Zone A in subcpt 1b) and every two years along formal footpaths (Zone B in subcpt 2a, 2b); address any concerns as required.
-Intervention will be focused on trees impacted by ash dieback (Hymenoscyphus fraxineus), but surveys will look at all trees species within Zones A and B.
+Intervention will be focused on trees impacted by ash dieback (Hymenoscyphus fraxineus), but surveys will look at all trees species within Zones A and B. Extract timber if large-scale silvicultural operations are required.

-- Widen 125m of east-west ride in subcompartment 2b by removing significantly diseased ash (>30% dieback) within falling distance of the path in 2020/21.
+Widen 125m of east-west ride in subcompartment 2b by removing significantly diseased ash (>30% dieback) within falling distance of the path in 2020/21.
 Retain all ash specimens showing resistance to ash dieback.
+Removal all ash trees with mid to advanced ash die back decline symptoms within falling distance of the path network that runs through sub-cpt 2b in 2023.
+All other tree species will be retained.